loading21th/javaTest/writeup/writeup.md

 #### - `public LifoList(LifoList s)`<br/>
-The deep copy constructor for `LifoList` class which takes the LifoList object `s` as an input and creates a deep copy of the LifoList. <br/>
+The deep copy constructor for `LifoList` class which takes the LifoList object `s` as an input and creates a deep copy of the LifoList.
+If the parameters passed are invalid (null object), then initialize your class variables `maxSize` to 0 and the integer array to null. <br/>

 #### - `public void add(int element)`<br/>
 A method to add an int `element` to the LifoList.
 If LifoList is already full or LifoList is null, print the contents